rogpeppe/json/README.md

 	{"bar":{"x":657},"foo":45,"y":[3,5,6]}

 The grammar is as follows (in BNF notation as used by https://golang.org/ref/spec).
-All tokens represent exactly one argument on the command line:
+All tokens represent exactly one argument on the command line.
+STR is any argument;
+KEY is an argument with a ":" suffix.

 	args = { value } | keyValues
 	value = "null" | "true" | "false" | typeAssertion | object | array | STR
 	typeAssertion = ( "str" | "num" | "bool" | "jsonstr" ) value
 	object = "[" keyValues "]"
-	keyValues = { KEY value }
+	keyValues = { key value }
+	key = KEY | "key" STR
 	array = ".[" { value } "]"

-Note that if the top argument looks like an object key (it ends with a colon (:)), the entire command line represents a single object; otherwise, the arguments represent a sequence of independent objects.
+Note that if the first argument looks like an object key (it ends with a colon (:) or is the literal string "key"), the entire command line represents a single object; otherwise, the arguments represent a sequence of independent objects.